Felix Afena-Gyan set to join Serie A returnees Lecce on loan

-Black Stars forward Felix Afena-Gyan will be joining newly promoted Serie A side Lecce on loan in the summer transfer window.
+Black Stars forward Felix Afena-Gyan is expected to join newly-promoted Serie A side Lecce on loan in the summer transfer window.

 The 19-year-old, who had a breakthrough campaign with AS Roma in the just ended season, will spend next season at Lecce.